Sorry, you need to enable JavaScript to visit this website.

 Moreover, state-approved museums and state museums are obliged to offer free entrance for education institutions, and many museums have developed teaching materials.

-With the reform of primary and lower secondary education in 2014, municipal primary and lower secondary education institutions are obliged to enter into partnerships with the municipal music schools.
-The cooperation can involve the planning of educations and music schools’ participation in the teaching in the primary and lower secondary education.
+With the reform of primary and lower secondary education in 2014, municipal primary and lower secondary education institutions are obliged to enter into partnerships with municipal music schools.
+The cooperation can involve the planning of education programmes and music schools’ participation in the teaching in primary and lower secondary education.

-Municipal music schools often support the development of talent via local or cross-municipal initiatives, for instance talent teaching or dedicated talent classes.
+Municipal music schools often support the development of talent via local or cross-municipal initiatives, for instance, talent teaching or dedicated talent classes.
 The initiatives are funded by the Ministry of Culture’s four-year music action plans.
-The Ministry of Culture reimburses up to 25 % of the municipal music schools’ expenses for salary, mileage allowance, and other salary expenses related.
+The Ministry of Culture reimburses up to 25 % of the municipal music schools’ expenses for salary, mileage allowance, and other salary-related expenses.

-A think tank for music schools established by the Ministry of Culture concludes in a report from 2017 that the municipal music schools reach 4 % of the total target group of 0-24-year-olds, and 7 % of the 6-16-year-olds plus an additional 50,700 children and young people through the Open School Cooperation.
-For more information about the Open School Cooperation, please see.
+A think tank for music schools established by the Ministry of Culture concludes in a report from 2017 that the municipal music schools reach 4% of the total target group of 0-24-year-olds, and 7% of 6-16-year-olds, plus an additional 50 700 children and young people through the Open School Cooperation.
 The number of students has been decreasing since 2001, but the reduction is primarily seen among pre-school students.

 About half of the municipal music schools also offer other cultural activities, such as performing arts, animation, or visual arts.
 These activities are not reimbursed by the Ministry of Culture.